 Spinning reels I recommend for ice fishing

 I will now briefly recommend several spinning reels which I find work well for ice fishing.
-They are also great reels for general trout fishing year round.
+They are also great reels for general trout fishing.
 I have reviewed these reels in much more detail in my spinning reel buyers guide.

 The Daiwa Regal is an excellent ultralight reel and can usually be found for around $60.
 To put things simply.
 It is a tiny reel (6.7oz) with a massive spool.
 I do not know of a better ultralight reel for under $100.